ambroseikpele/afrimarket/docs/methods.md

 print(listed_companies)
 ```

-The code above will return a dataframe like this:
+The code above will return a data frame like this:

 ```shell
          Ticker                        Name      Volume  Price  Change